NeuroSupportive Yoga Therapy Training

 Second Nature Yoga Therapy & NeuroSupport offers specialized yoga therapy training and C-IAYT continuing education in yoga therapy, following the guidelines of IAYT (International Association of Yoga Therapists).
-Your mentor and instructor is a C-IAYT yoga therapist with both a personal and clinical awareness of multiple sclerosis and other neurological conditions, fifteen years of teaching and offering a Yoga for MySelf: Yoga for MS training apprenticeship, and twenty years of experience working one-on-one as a yoga therapist.
+Your mentor and instructor is a C-IAYT yoga therapist with both a personal and clinical awareness of multiple sclerosis and other neurological conditions, with eighteen years of teaching experience and over twenty years working one-on-one as a yoga therapist.
 She has a private practice in Bloomington Indiana specializing in yoga therapy for neurological conditions and movement disorders, as well as providing customized yoga therapy programs for disability, therapeutic rehabilitation, chronic pain management and cancer recovery.

 Specialized Yoga Therapy Training